smartdev0701/fullstack-data-fetcher/src/pages/instructions.md

 # Exercises

 The data be fetched is all publicly available at https://datausa.io/, which is powered by a public API that can be accessed without an API key.
-The goal of these exercises is to write implementations that match the accept criteria.
+The goal of these exercises is to write implementations that match the acceptance criteria.

+Recommended approach:
+- For each exercise, create a pull request (PR) and merge your PR into master

+## Setup

+- `yarn install` : downloads all the dependencies for the app
+- `yarn start` : starts the frontend React app.
+Changes will cause a reload
+- `yarn server:watch` : starts the backend API.
+Changes will cause a reload of the server

 ## 1. Create a UI for visualizing interstate trade for a state